bucharova/english-for-designers/04-voice_tone_and_style/index.md

 # Style

 My speech is one big mess.
 I'm full of technical terms and slang, and then I talk like I didn't finish elementary school.
 I adjust my speech according to the people I'm talking to.
 It sounds strange, but many of my friends are so different that they wouldn't understand each other.
-I'm a person who goes to the theater to the opera, the next day to a rave party, then meditates and goes jogging in the morning and mma training in the evening.
+I'm a person who goes to the theater to the opera, the next day to a rave party, then meditates and goes jogging in the morning and MMA training in the evening.
 It smells a bit like bipolar, but no one diagnosed it for me, so it's probably fine.